Skip Main Links

 The American Institute of Architects defines an emerging professional as “students, interns, and young professionals licensed for less than 10 years.”
 DLR Group uses the term EP to reference the interns and new graduates who have recently joined the firm.

 EPs have daily work responsibilities that may not provide opportunities to see or participate in other parts of the design process, disciplines, or business units within the firm.
 The EPX Foundations program is hosted for 10 weeks over the summer and includes weekly guest lecturers and recommended activities to encourage learning and professional growth.
-I was recently invited to share more about the program with Amaya Labrador, AIA, LEED AP BD+C, a Houston-based healthcare project architect who currently serves on the AIA’s Emerging Professionals Committee and as Young Architects Regional Director for Texas.
+DLR Group shared more about the program with Amaya Labrador, AIA, LEED AP BD+C, a Houston-based healthcare project architect who currently serves on the AIA’s Emerging Professionals Committee and as Young Architects Regional Director for Texas.

 Black and white image of 7 people gathered around site map and other papers hung on wall.
 Young woman points to image